Microlocs 101: 5 Stages and Micro Locs Maintenance

 Locticians usually charge $200 – $400 to install microlocs.
 Some may charge up to $800, depending on the salon and your hair type.

 Maintenance is the key to preventing microlocs from unraveling.
 If you have baby locs, avoid washing hair for 2-4 weeks.
 When washing your locs, use clarifying shampoos to remove all dirt and residue.
-Then, make sure to use a good hair conditioner in to keep your scalp moisturized and keep locs in place.
+Then, make sure to use a good hair conditioner to keep your scalp moisturized and keep locs in place.

-Frizzy microlocs is very common during the maturation period of your locs.
+Frizzy microlocs are very common during the maturation period of your locs.
 This may be natural and will go away once the locs mature.
 On the other hand, chemicals from hair products and heat can damage your hair and cause frizzy microlocs as well.
 This may be easily corrected by conditioning your hair regularly and avoiding harsh hair products.

 Conclusion